Proud of Israel

 And what do you call it when people criticize you no matter what you do, no matter how hard you try to please everyone and do the right thing?

-I suppose you can call is antisemitism.
+I suppose you can call it antisemitism.
 It’s frustrating to me.
 I’ve often commented that after nearly half a century living in this world, and overtly letting the world know my ethnicity, I’ve experienced almost no antisemitism firsthand.
 The people in my life have been relatively kind and unbiased, at least in regards to peripheral differences.
 Yet racism and bigotry are such convenient explanations for so many things that are otherwise inexplicable.

 Why are there massive protests against Israel for defensive wars, and silence about Russia?
 Silence about anything revolting happening in China or Syria?
 Or all over Africa?